joshdlowell/sync_project/integrity_check/README.md

 ### Error Logging

-All errors are logged using the configured logging system:
+All errors are logged locally using the configured logging system:
+Some (more significant errors) are also stored in the database for issue awareness

 - **DEBUG**: Detailed operation information
 - **INFO**: General status updates